kagiko/vaultwarden-wiki/Using-the-PostgreSQL-Backend.md

 A complete list of codes can be found on [Wikipedia page for percent encoding](https://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters)

-**Migrating from SQLite to MySQL**
+**Migrating from SQLite to PostgreSQL**

-An easy way of migrating from MySQL to PostgreSQL to MySQL exists, but please, note that you **are using this at your own risk and you are strongly advised to backup your installation and data!**.
+An easy way of migrating from SQLite to PostgreSQL or to MySQL exists, but please, note that you **are using this at your own risk and you are strongly advised to backup your installation and data!**.
 This is **unsupported** and has not been robustly tested.

 1. Create an new (empty) database for bitwarden_rs:
 ```sql